 |or WELD A295||Welding & Nondestructive Testing Internship|

 |WELD A162||Flux Cored Arc Welding (FCAW)||3|

-A total of 18 credits is required for the OEC.
+A minimum of 19 credits is required for the degree.

 Program Student Learning Outcomes

 Upon completion of this OEC, students will demonstrate:

 - Demonstrate hazard assessment and best safety practices

 - Demonstrate entry-level technical skills in welding